 NATIONWIDE FCC/ABIP INSPECTORS Appointed

 Agreement between FCC and Ken and Kelly of Orchard Media Services.

-Orchard Media Services has the authority to inspect
+Orchard Media Services has the authority

 Radio and Television Stations throughout all 50 States, Districts, Territories and